mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 So why?
 I don’t know how they come together, how they interconnect with each other dynamically.
 We don’t know.
 But if you do it, exactly do it, we can express it.

 So nothing to argue.
-So “you won’t avoid losing your point” – you cannot challenge somebody to discuss it.
-“And having your tongue tied” means you cannot help withdrawing, in other words going back to [your room].
+So “you won’t avoid losing your point” – you cannot challenge somebody to discuss it. “... and having your tongue tied” means you cannot help withdrawing, in other words going back to [your room].

 #### 42:30

 > He lets out a single continuous road.

 But it’s very difficult to explain that situation, *oneness*.
 Oneness of you and the universe [...] going from moment to moment is something difficult to express.
 But, he says, “He lets out a single continuous road.”
-It’s very difficult, but let me say something.
-So that is this koan [or] case.
+It’s very difficult, but let me say something – so that is this koan [or] case.

 #### 43:03